kaoisoft/fenetre/README.md

 This example application is a simple text editor.

+### image_viewer

+Demonstrates displaying a scaled image image in a window as well as the full-sized version of the same image in a pop-up window which is scrollable.

 ## Custom Windows and Layouts

 To assist in creating custom windows and layouts, two template files exist,